Defense industry of Turkey: From Empire to Republic

 Turkish shipyards, which had been producing ships in large quantities for centuries, came to the point where they could no longer produce modern ships.
 Despite the great decline in the shipping sector, the Ottomans did not give up their desire to produce cannons and rifles.
 From the 1840s onwards, they tried alternative methods such as technology transfer or purchasing machinery.
 Many heavy industry investments such as the Zeytinburnu Iron Factory were also made.
 By the 1890s, the Ottomans were generally producing German rifles and cannons under license, but production quantities were insufficient.
 The Crimean War of 1853-56, the Turkish-Russian War of 1877-78 and the large-scale rebellions that occurred regularly throughout the empire made it necessary for the state to constantly purchase weapons from abroad.
 In addition, the shortage of qualified workers was another factor.
 The Balkan War of 1912 led to the loss of Salonika, the largest industrial city of the empire.
-The occupation of Istanbul in 1918 caused Türkiye's only defense industry center to be taken out of control by the Turkish army.
+The occupation of Istanbul in 1918 caused Turkey's only defense industry center to be taken out of control by the Turkish army.
 This situation paralyzed the logistic structure of the Turkish army fighting the occupying Greek army in Anatolia.
 With the establishment of the republic in 1923 and the recapture of Istanbul, it was decided to move the defense industry to the farthest place from a possible enemy invasion, namely the center of the country.
 For this reason, the cannon, rifle, ammunition and gunpowder factories in Istanbul were transferred to the capital Ankara and surrounding cities.
 New factories also began to be built in Ankara and its surroundings.
 Having the view that defence industry is a part of the overall industrialization and development, the Republican Administration supported the State's guidance in industrialization and therefore the defense industry during the first planning period.
 Despite such activities as the in-country aircraft production, a strong infrastructure could not be established due to internal and external conditions.
 The cannon, rifle, gunpowder, and ammunition factories (Tophane-i Amire, Tüfenkhane-i Amire, and Baruthane-i Amire) in Istanbul were moved to Ankara and gathered under the name of General Directorate of Military Factories.
 In 1950, all these factories were combined under the name of Mechanical and Chemical Industry Corporation.